rotti/grava/README.md

 Grava uses the [Strava API](https://strava.github.io/api/) to collect your personal activities.
 The activities are written inside a database and can be analysed afterwards.
 The used database [InfluxDB](https://www.influxdata.com/) is a time series database.
 [Grafana](http://grafana.org/) is used for visualizing and analysing the metrics of the activities.
 The helper code is written in Python.

+**Grava is not designed to run on public servers or should be accessable from the internet.
+It should run in your protected network.
+It handles data.
+Be careful.
+Keep your secrets to yourself and don't share data or at least careful.
+Send people to Strava for public accessability.**

 # Disclaimer
 Grava is in a testing state.
 There are several issues and missing features.
 You are welcome to test it.